-As distance learning becomes our new reality, public education is
+As distance learning becomes our new reality, many special

-providers are feeling overwhelmed and concerned as they navigate
+education service providers are feeling overwhelmed and concerned

-a new educational landscape to serve a population that is
+as they navigate a new educational landscape to serve a

-vulnerable and at times fragile.
-The current crisis, along with
+population that is vulnerable and at times fragile.
+The current

 This information is designed to help educators find answers